Paul-Olivier Dehaye paul-olivier.dehaye[at]math.uzh.ch

 I am a mathematician, working mostly in algebraic combinatorics and random matrices.
 My work is often motivated by analytic number theory.

-Since September 2012, I'm SNSF Professor at the Institut für Mathematik of the Universität Zürich.
+Between September 2012 and September 2016, I was an SNSF Professor at the Institut für Mathematik of the Universität Zürich.
 The Swiss National Science Foundation is sponsoring my project Combinatorics of partitions and number theoretic aspects.
-Other participants under this project are Reda Chhaibi and Patrick Kühn.
+Other participants under this project are Reda Chhaibi, Patrick Kühn, Helen Riedtmann and Huan Xiong.

 From 2008 to 2012, I was Heinz Hopf Lecturer in the Mathematics department at the Swiss Federal Institute of Technology, Zurich.
 From 2006 to 2008, I was a Junior Research Fellow at Merton College, University of Oxford.
 In 2006, I visited IHES for two months.
-I obtained my Ph.D. from Stanford University, working under the supervision of Prof. Dan Bump.
+I obtained my Ph.D. from Stanford University, working under the supervision of Prof. Dan Bump.here first.
+I am also interested in online education and its evolutions.
+I organised the first OpenEdX workshop together with Sef Kloninger from Stanford.
+My personal blog is at paulolivier.dehaye.org.